alpha-davidson/Jet-IQNs/PyTorch/README.md

 ### Data Preprocessing

-Before everything, make sure you have generated the data.
+Before anything else, make sure you have generated the data.
 We assume that you have produced the files [`smallData.npy, testFull_10M.npy, trainFull_10M.npy, validationFull_10M.npy`] with the data generation process in the Tensorflow directory.
 Then copy these data in the `PyTorch/data` directory, and do

 `python PreprocessData.py`

 in the `PyTorch/` directory.
-This command produces [`data_100k.csv, train_data_10M.csv, test_data_10M.csv, validation_data_10M.csv`] in the Pytorch/data directory.
+This command produces [`data_100k.csv, train_data_10M.csv, test_data_10M.csv, validation_data_10M.csv`] in the `Pytorch/data` directory.

 `python PreprocessData.py`